QuirkyCroissant/Multi-Scale-Time-Series-Clustering/README.md

 │   ├── main.py					# Main script with mode selection
 │   ├── project_utilities.py	# helper utilities for the project
 └│ CHANGELOG.md                	# Documents releases and changes
+└│ LICENSE                	  # Repo License
 └│ README.md                	# Project overview and instructions
+└│ requirements.txt               # Contain all external dependancies for the project
 ```